nvda-es/devguides_translation/original_docs/spladdoninternals.md

 	1. If counter is 0 (fg is None), NVDA will know that you have minimized Studio, so it'll tell you that Studio is minimized.
 	2. If counter is 1, NVDA will locate the Studio window by looking for the main Studio window (user32.dll is involved).
 	3. For all other values, NVDA will assume the last window found is the Studio window (held in fg variable) and return it.
-4. Back at the focus to Studio script, NvDA will either announce if Studio is minimized or switch to the foreground window returned by the fetch window function (fg.SetFocus).
+4. Back at the focus to Studio script, NVDA will either announce if Studio is minimized or switch to the foreground window returned by the fetch window function (fg.SetFocus).

 In 2017, this has been simplified to use SetForegroundWindow Windows API function with the handle to the Studio window being the only required parameter.
 Not only this simplified this routine significantly, it also improved performance of this command.
 One side effect is that it is no longer possible to detect Studio being minimized, but one can get a clue of this if NVDA says "unavailable" when trying to switch to Studio.
 One can then go to system tray and restore Studio window.